Finite-Temperature Toroidal Moment Amenable to Direct Observation in an Fe$_{10}$Dy$_{10}$ Molecular Ring: Results

-involving matrix elements of the toroidal moment operator $\tau_{\alpha}$ defined in Eq. (\ref{eq:1}).
-We plotted $\xi_{\alpha \beta}$ component along the ring's axis in Figure \ref{fig:4}b with and without Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange.
-Notably, in the limit $T \rightarrow 0$, $\xi_{\alpha \alpha} T \propto \abs{\bra{0} \tau_{\alpha} \ket{0}}^2$ gives the square of the ground state toroidal moment.
+Using the peak magnetic-field curl estimated for the ultrafast near-IR driving protocol discussed in Section~1.7, $(\nabla\times\mathbf B)_z \sim 5\times10^{-4}$ T nm$^{-1} \sim 2.65\times10^{-5}\ {\rm T\,a_0^{-1}}$, Eq.~(\ref{taulinear}) predicts induced toroidal moments $\tau_\alpha(T)\sim 6.1\times10^2$, $\sim 5.3\times10^1$, and $\sim 1.5\times10^1$ $a_0\mu_B$ at $T=0.1$, $0.5$, and $1$ K, respectively, showing that even at $0.1$ K the induced finite-temperature toroidal polarisation remains about $45\%$ of the fully saturated ground-state toroidal moment, before progressively degrading at higher temperatures.
 We show in Figure \ref{fig:4}b that in both regimes of Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange, a sizable ground state toroidal moment can be expected at zero temperature, although antiferromagnetic Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange reduces its magnitude due to spin-frustrating effects in toroidal rings with $N > 3$ centres~\cite{soncini2008toroidal}.
 Also, we note that in the absence of Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange coupling $\xi_{\alpha \beta}$ has a slower decay with temperature, suggesting that Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange lowers in energy magnetic states becoming thermally populated at lower temperatures.
-However, as shown in Figure \ref{fig:4}c, we also find that for the same reason, applying a magnetic field will uniformly spread a large number of toroidal states across the spectrum, so that up to $T\sim$10K the magnetic field stabilizes a constant toroidal polarization that at finite temperatures is larger than what achievable at zero field.
+However, as shown in Figure \ref{fig:4}c, we also find that for the same reason, applying a magnetic field will uniformly spread a large number of toroidal states across the spectrum, so that up to $T\sim$10K the magnetic field stabilizes a constant toroidal polarization that at finite temperatures is larger than what is achievable at zero field.